AB 75 & SB 75 – Committee on Budget and Fiscal Review – Statewide Longitudinal Data System Budget Appropriation: SUPPORT

 SB 37 – Skinner (District 9) Corporate Tax Rates: OPPOSE

 SB 37 would have increased corporate tax rates for large corporations by 2% to 10.84%.
-For some corporations that had exceeded a certain ratio of CEO compensation to average worker compensation combined with decreased U.S. employment and higher non-U.S. employment, the tax rate would have been increased to over 22%.
+For some corporations with a high disparity of CEO to average worker compensation, combined with decreased U.S. employment and higher non-U.S. employment, the tax rate would have been increased to over 22%.
 Such high tax rates would make California much less competitive, resulting in a weaker economy, fewer jobs, and lower state revenue.
 The Leadership Group was part of a coalition that helped to prevent the bill from advancing out of the Rules Committee.

 AB 1760 – Wicks (District 15) California Consumer Privacy Act of 2018: OPPOSE